 In 1988, Torrington residents Carlton D. Fyler, a chauffeur, and Jenny R. Fyler, an educator, continued their lifelong interest in supporting the moral, artistic, intellectual, and physical development of children in their community by bequeathing their estate to the Community Foundation.

-Over the years, their gift of $1 million has supported their philanthropic goals providing more than $1 million in grants to nonprofits that share their vision, while the Carlton D. Fyler, and Jenny R. Fyler Fund balance continues to grow in principal with a balance of $1.8 million to date.
+Over the years, their gift of $1 million has supported their philanthropic goals providing more than $1.5 million in grants to nonprofits that share their vision, while the Carlton D. Fyler, and Jenny R. Fyler Fund balance continues to grow in principal with a balance of almost $2.2 million to date.

 What if there was an easy and effective way to build support for the causes you care about?
 With the Community Foundation’s help you can maximize the purchasing power of your charitable dollars while simultaneously increasing the dollars you have available to spend.
 Growing your charitable fund and its capacity to make a difference is central to our work.

-The Foundation is uniquely positioned to help you and local nonprofits strategically invest your charitable funds in order to maximize your “granting” dollars today while preserving and growing permanent philanthropic capital for grants and distributions in perpetuity.
+The Foundation is uniquely positioned to help you and local nonprofits strategically invest your charitable funds in order to maximize your granting dollars today while preserving and growing permanent philanthropic capital for grants and distributions, forever.

 Our record of prudent financial management and strong investment returns distinguishes how we have served you, local nonprofits and our communities for the past 47 years.
-In 2015 the Foundation’s assets grew to more than $86 million on annualized net investment returns of 3.68%* (4.5% over our market benchmark).
+In 2020, the Foundation’s assets grew to more than $128 million.

 During the past twenty years our averaged annualized return has been 8.5% net of investment management fees, an achievement that has consistently placed us ahead of comparatively sized community foundations nationwide.

-Performance in Relation to Peers ending December 2015
+View our Performance in Relation to Peers ending December 2020.

 The Community Foundation invests your fund both for today and for all time.
 Endowment management and fund stewardship are guided by investment concepts and best practices found in Connecticut and federal law.